Parrotfish: Sex change

 The sex change in parrotfishes is accompanied by changes in circulating steroids.
-Females have high levels of estradiol, moderate levels of T and undetectable levels of the major fish androgen 11-ketotestosterone.
-During the transition from initial to terminal coloration phases, concentrations of 11-ketotestosterone rise dramatically and estrogen levels decline.
+Females have high levels of estradiol, moderate levels of T and undetectable levels of the major fish androgen 11-Ketotestosterone.
+During the transition from initial to terminal coloration phases, concentrations of 11-Ketotestosterone rise dramatically and estrogen levels decline.
 If a female is injected with 11-ketotestosterone, it will cause a precocious change in gonadal, gametic and behavioural sex.

-Economic importance

-A commercial fishery exists for some of the larger species, particularly in the Indo-Pacific, but also for a few others like the Mediterranean parrotfish.
-Protecting parrotfishes is proposed as a way of saving Caribbean coral reefs from being overgrown with seaweed and sponges.
-Despite their striking colors, their feeding behavior renders them highly unsuitable for most marine aquaria.

-A new study has discovered that the parrotfish is extremely important for the health of the Great Barrier Reef; it is the only one of thousands of reef fish species that regularly performs the task of scraping and cleaning inshore coral reefs.